 - Negotiability: It is a negotiable instrumentNegotiable InstrumentA negotiable instrument refers to the transferrable and signed written document whereby the payer guarantees or promises to pay a certain sum on a specific future date or as on-demand to the payee or bearer.
 It includes bills of exchange, delivery order, promissory note, customer receipt, etc. whereby the parties can discuss and amend the terms and conditions of the LC.
 Similar to other negotiable instruments, the letters of credit bear an unconditional promise to pay a certain sum on the due date or demand of the beneficiary.

 There are various types of letters of Credit (LC) used in international dealings.
 They are as follows:

 #1 – DP LC or DA

-The type of letter of credit irrevocable that which can be canceled or amendments can be made only with the consent of the beneficiary, applicant and the confirming the LC from bank.
-A revocable LC can be canceled or amendments can be made at any time without giving prior notice to the beneficiary.
-Most of the letter of credit irrevocable in nature.
+The irrevocable letter of credit can be canceled or amended only with the beneficiary’s consent.
+A revocable LC can be withdrawn or amended at any time without giving prior notice to the beneficiary.
+Most LCs are irrevocable.

 #3 – Restricted LC